Susanna Dorothy (Forster) Dixon

-Susanna Dorothy (Forster) Dixon (1757 – 1822) was an English author who translated from the German, Uno von Troil's Letters on Iceland, and published in 1780.
+Susanna Dorothy (Forster) Dixon (1757 – 1822) was an English writer who translated from the German, Uno von Troil's Letters on Iceland, and published in 1780.
 Much of this entry is based on an article by Benjamin Colbert titled "Women’s Travel Writing, 1780-1840: A Bio-Bibliographical Database," and published by University of Wolverhampton.

 Life

 She was the eldest of Edward Forster the elder and his wife Susanna's seven children, and was born in Walbrook, London, on 1 August 1757.
 Her father retired to Walthamstow in 1764, where she was educated alongside her brothers Thomas Furly Forster, Benjamin Meggot Forster and Edward Forster the Younger.
 She was the niece of Benjamin Forster and the aunt of the polymath Thomas Ignatius Maria Forster.
 In 1798, she married the Rev. Francis Dixon fellow of St Benet's College Cambridge, and rector of Bincombe with Broadway, Dorset.
 They lived at Vicarage House, Henham, Essex.
 Following her husband's early death in 1801, she returned to live at the family home in Walthamstow, but continued her charitable work at Henham, ministering to the poor, to whom she bequeathed £100 in trust, the interest of which was to be distributed in food at Christmas.
 She died at Walthamstow on 9 October 1822, aged 65.
 She was buried with her husband in Henham.